-When to Replace Your Sewer Line
+When to call a NJ Sewer Repair Company to Replace Your Sewer Line

 - Corrosion.
 Metal sewer pipes are susceptible to corrosion over time.
 Some of this corrosion comes in the form of rusting from decades of exposure to running water.
 Bacteria inside the sewer line can also contribute to pipe corrosion.
 These microorganisms can emit sulfide chemicals, as part of their natural metabolic processes, that are the converted into sulfuric acid.
 Although PVC pipe is largely resistant to biogenic sulfuric acid corrosion, it can erode cast iron pipes.